oss-review-toolkit/ort/README.md

 ## Installation

-To get started with the OSS Review Toolkit, simply:
+Follow these steps to get started with the OSS Review Toolkit:

 1. Ensure OpenJDK 8 or Oracle JDK 8u161 or later (not the JRE as you need the `javac` compiler) is installed and the `JAVA_HOME` environment variable set.